kaiforward/Project3GI/README.md

 To use ClearDB, head to the resources tab for the django app and choose Cleardb in the add-ons sections.

-So that we can use the DB we have add another dependency to to staging.py and we are only using this for the live production server.
+To use the DB i have add another dependency to staging.py as im only using this for the live server.
 I did this by adding the following:
 ```
 dj-database-url==0.2.1
 ```

-The change staging.py to use the new Db setting.
+Then change staging.py to use the new Db setting.

 ```python
 import dj_database_url